Butteryourfield/blockchain-developer-bootcamp-final-project/README.md

 0. Open 3 terminal windows (1. 'any global' directory 2. 'truffle' directory, 3. 'client' directory)
 1. Start a local blockchain on the port 8545 by using the `ganache-cli` command in terminal (this should automatically start a localhost:8545 blockchain from the truffle-config.js).
-2. In the truffle directory, run `truffle migrate --network development` (use tag `--reset` if redeploying) to compile and deploy the contracts to the running local blockchain.
+2. In the truffle directory, first run the testing script by entering the command `truffle test`, hopefully that checks out then you can run `truffle migrate --network development` (use tag `--reset` if redeploying) to compile and deploy the contracts to the running local blockchain.
 3. In the client directory enter command `npm run start`, and you browser (gchrome for me) should automatically open up the user interface (it may take a little bit of time and a few refreshes before it grabs data from the contract)
 4. Also make sure that metamask is running on the localhost:8545 network - use the ganache-cli memnomic to import test account into metamask (be aware account 1 will likely be the owner account)